sunilabrahamindia/sunilabraham/articles/students-for-peace.md

 ## The demonstration (13 February 1993)

-The main event took place on Saturday, 13 February 1993, at Mahatma Gandhi Road in central Bangalore.
-Participants began assembling near the Gandhi statue at about 5:30 pm.
+The main event took place on Saturday, 13 February 1993, at Mahatma Gandhi Road (M. G. Road) in central Bangalore, Karnataka.
+Participants began assembling near the Mahatma Gandhi statue at about 5:30 pm.
 At 6:30 pm sharp, four ten-year-old children lit a single 'peace candle' at the foot of the statue and passed the flame to four older students from different religions.
 From there the light was relayed along the line until hundreds of candles glowed in succession down the boulevard towards Brigade Road and Trinity Circle.

 Students, most of them dressed in white, sang familiar peace songs such as *We Shall Overcome* and *Shanthi Do*, while others quietly repeated the phrase 'We want peace'.
 The police cooperated with organisers to keep traffic moving smoothly and allowed the event to proceed with minimal obstruction.
 At one point an anonymous threat prompted temporary barricades around the Gandhi statue, but students were later permitted to approach under supervision and light the main candle.